Interna1ta/local-stories-server/README.md

-# Local-stories
+# Towntype

-This project is the final project of Ironhack Web Development Bootcamp.
+I started this project as the final project of [Ironhack Web Development Bootcamp](www.ironhack.com/).

-It is a hyperlocal community stories service.
+Towntype is a hyperlocal community microblogging service.
+We give voice to communities.

+I've started designing it with [Sketch](https://www.sketchapp.com/) and then give some interactivity with [inVision](https://www.invisionapp.com/).

 ## User stories